-Born and raised in Perth, Georgia completed her undergraduate education at the University of Western Australia and soon after relocated to the Netherlands to specialise in historical flute performance at the Royal Conservatoire in the Hague, studying with Kate Clark and Barthold Kuijken.
+Born and raised in Perth, Georgia completed her undergraduate education at the University of Western Australia and soon after made the early music pilgrimage to the Netherlands to specialise in historical flute performance at the Royal Conservatoire in the Hague, studying with Kate Clark and Barthold Kuijken.

 Making her European debut in October 2004, Georgia opened the RomaEuropa festival with a performance of a Vivaldi flute concerto at Rome’s Palazzo Quirinale for a distinguished audience and live radio coverage.
 Since then, she has had a wide and varied career touring throughout Europe, Australasia and North America with prestigious ensembles including the English Concert, the Academy of Ancient Music, the Orchestra of the Age of Enlightenment, the Dunedin Consort, the Gabrieli Consort, l’Orchestre des Champs Elysees, Le Cercle de l’Harmonie and recently Les Musiciens du Louvre de Grenoble.
 She is currently principal flute with Ensemble Pygmalion under the direction of Raphaël Pichon and is guest principal with Capella Cracoviensis in Poland.
 Georgia frequently visits Iceland as a member of the award winning chamber ensemble Nordic Affect, with whom she released a recording of flute music by Carl Friedrich Abel.

 An enthusiastic educator, Georgia is flute tutor at Southampton and Birmingham Universities and teaches flute privately in London where she is currently based.
 Internationally she has given master classes at the Sydney Conservatorium of Music, the Universities of Melbourne and Western Australia, the University of Singapore, the Iceland Academy of Arts and in Conservatories throughout Indonesia.